-For 2017 we will schedule up to three practices a week, with the first practice in mid-March.
+For 2020 we will schedule up to three practices a week, with the first practice in early-March.

 After three weeks we conduct our Time Trials.
 This is done to simulate a meet.
 Each athlete will run in 2-3 different events at different distances.
 The results from the Time Trials will give us a better idea on what events each athlete may be most successful in during the upcoming competition season.
 We compare their times with previous years’ results to help project their best running distances.

 After Time Trials we start preparing for the Local Meets, which usually start in mid-April.
 Workouts will be in smaller groups and will be more